EvidentSecurity/esp-sdk-ruby/docs/APIKeysApi.md

 api_instance = ESP::APIKeysApi.new

 opts = {
-  name: "name_example", # String | The name of the API Key
-  include: "include_example" # String | Related objects that can be included in the response:  user See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  user See Including Objects for more information.
-}
+  name: "name_example" # String | The name of the API Key }

 begin